 Was her charter appeal an important consideration when you purchased her?

-When buying a large yacht the ability to charter is important, the cost of employing crew and running the yacht is way outside my budget, without to charter income contributing towards it.
+When buying a large yacht the ability to charter is important, the cost of employing crew and running the yacht is way outside my budget, without charter income contributing towards it.

 Does the yacht have many water toys onboard?
 How often do these get used?